perokvist/event-driven-architecture/scs.md

 ## Introduction

-[Self contained systems](scs-architecutre.org) - SCS is a decomposition style, where a set of verticals forms a system.
-Each vertical being a independent self contained system.
+[Self contained systems](https://scs-architecture.org/) - SCS is a decomposition style, where a set of verticals forms a system.
+Each vertical being an independent self contained system.
 “Each SCS must include data and logic.
 To really implement any meaningful features both are needed.
 An SCS should implement features by itself and must therefore include both.”
 SCS favors UI integration trough composition, where each vertical owns all interfaces/UI, aligning service and UI ownership.
 SCS itself doesn’t imply which composition style to use.